Suspect arrested in series of violent attacks against Asian Americans in Oakland

 "We must do more to help the literally thousands of Americans who have suffered at the hands of this absolutely senseless violence," he said.
 "We must take a stand and say, 'no more.'"

+"Those of us who have been following these issues since COVID started have seen these kinds of incidents in our news feeds pop up almost daily, and yet we see very little being done about it," Kim told CBSN's Elaine Quijano on Tuesday.

+In the same interview, Wu called on the federal government to team up with community groups that have made combatting racism against Asian Americans a priority.
+"What the federal government can do further on is reach out to community groups that are already in this space and have been doing this work for years and find out more about how they can help," Wu said.

-CBS News senior White House correspondent Wejia Jiang asked White House press secretary Jen Psaki on Monday whether President Joe Biden has seen the videos.
+CBS News senior White House correspondent Weijia Jiang asked White House press secretary Jen Psaki on Monday whether President Biden has seen the videos.

 "I'm not aware that he's seen the videos, but he is concerned about the discrimination against, the actions against the Asian American community, which is why he signed the executive order and why he's been outspoken in making clear that attacks, verbal attacks, any attacks of any form, are unacceptable," Psaki said.